 A light dusting of powder can rub off quickly and isn’t always noticeable for long.
 And what is the best blush for dry skin?
 Cream blushers are great for dry skin types, whereas powder can be good for oily skin.
 That’s not a hard-and-fast rule though; it’s good to experiment with both.
 The top tip with both formulas is to make sure you blend, blend, blend!
 No one wants to look like they’ve just run a marathon.

-Is cream or powder blush better for ageing skin?
+Is powder or cream blush better for ageing skin?